Mourinho 'proud' to have worked for Manchester United

-Jose Mourinho has spoken of his pride at having managed Manchester United for two and a half years, claiming he made "friends for life" at Old Trafford.

-The ex-Chelsea boss was sacked on Tuesday with United languishing in sixth in the Premier League, the club appointing former favourite Ole Gunnar Solskjaer as his replacement on an interim basis.
+The ex-Chelsea boss was sacked on Tuesday with United sitting sixth in the Premier League, the club appointing former favourite Ole Gunnar Solskjaer as his replacement on an interim basis.

-But Mourinho had no interest in arguing his case following his departure, instead hoping that United fans recognised he was proud to work for the 20-time English champions.
+But Mourinho had no interest in arguing his case after his departure, instead hoping that United fans recognised he was proud to work for the 20-time English champion.

 "I have been immensely proud to wear the badge of Manchester United since the first day I arrived," a statement read.
 "And I believe all United supporters recognise this.